siseb-create/copula-familial-survival-simulation/README.md

 The file `reproduce_B_simulations.R` is provided as an optional script for repeated simulations with \(B = 20\) by default.
 It is **not run automatically** and may require substantial running time because parameter estimation and robust asymptotic variance calculation are performed for each simulated data set and each value of the penalty parameter.

 The results from this optional script are **not included in the repository**.
-If users choose to run the script, the corresponding results will be generated locally and saved in the `output_B/` folder.
+If users choose to run the script, the `output_B/` folder will be created automatically and the corresponding results will be saved locally in that folder.

 ## How to run the code